 Persistent Depressive Disorder

-Bipolar disorder, also known as manic depression, is a condition in which depressive symptoms alternate with manic or hypomanic symptoms.
+Bipolar disorder, sometimes known as manic depression or bipolar depression, is usually a condition in which depressive symptoms alternate with manic or hypomanic symptoms.
 During the depressive phases, you may have any of the general depression symptoms.

 Seasonal Affective Disorder (SAD)